Lyft: Fraud (fare manipulation, account sharing, duplicates) deactivation appeal

 What this deactivation means

 Lyft flagged behavior it treats as fraudulent: gaming promotions, manipulating fares/GPS, sharing or duplicating accounts.
+The notice often reads 'an undocumented driver using your account,' and it false-flags on household device overlap or a stale profile photo.

 Where and when to appeal